consoledotdev/home/content/tools/server-monitoring.md

 Researching 18 different server monitoring tools, we detail core functionality and assess key requirements including integrations / plugins, graphs and alerts.
 We also considered features like dashboards, events, incident management, runbooks (usually part of alerts) and team collaboration.
-We’ll comment on these as useful bonus features if they are present.
+We'll comment on these as useful bonus features if they are present.

 But do you still need server monitoring?
 New applications might be serverless